jmdha/chesstv/README.md

 # chesstv (WIP)

 An ESP32 program for displaying live chess games from [Lichess.org](https://lichess.org) on an LED matrix.
-With the LED matrix being work in progress.

 ## Demo
 This shows it streaming and the debug output thereof.